purushottamkar/defrag/README.md

 Please refer to sample_run.py for more information on how to use DEFRAG.

+Feature and label files should be formatted as expected by Parabel.

 # Acknowledgement

 The code is adapted and subsequently modified from the source code provided by the authors of [Parabel: Partitioned Label Trees for Extreme Classification with Application to Dynamic Search Advertising](https://dl.acm.org/citation.cfm?id=3185998).